scrtlabs/catalyst/docs/source/live-trading.rst

 - ``base_currency``: The base currency used to calculate the statistics of your algorithm.
 Currently, the base currency of all trading pairs of your algorithm must match this value.
+- ``simulate_orders``: Enables the paper trading mode, in which orders are simulated in Catalyst instead of processed on the exchange.

 Here is a complete algorithm for reference:
 `Buy Low and Sell High <https://github.com/enigmampc/catalyst/blob/master/catalyst/examples/buy_low_sell_high_live.py>`_